 Despite their small size—under counter wine coolers are generally 34 inches high by 24 inches wide; While freestanding wine coolers and built-in wine coolers are narrower—some cost roughly the same as a full-sized refrigerator.

 The majority succeeded at maintaining consistent serving temperatures, which is essential for keeping your favorite tipples in tip-top condition.
 More companies are producing wine cooler dual zones, which offer greater flexibility in storing sparkling, rosés, red and white wines at different wine cooler temperature zones and storage space.
+Additionally, a professional grade wine fridge offers superior features such as precise temperature control, dual zones for different types of wine, and ample storage capacity, making it ideal for serious wine connoisseurs and collectors.

 “You wouldn’t buy an antique car and leave it out in the driveway,” Gary Vaynerchuk of the Wine Library, one of the biggest online wine retailers in the country, said.
 “People are investing more and more money in wine and having the ability to store that wine properly is massively important.”